-Every Friday during the academic year, the UTM Biology Department hosts distinguished researchers from universities worldwide to present their work to our academic community.
-This seminar series offers students a unique opportunity to explore a wide range of research topics and gain valuable insights in areas such as Cell and Systems Biology, as well as Ecology and Evolutionary Biology.
+Each Friday throughout the academic year, the UTM Biology Department welcomes distinguished researchers from top universities around the globe to share their cutting-edge work with our academic community.
+This seminar series provides students with a unique opportunity to engage with a diverse array of research topics, gaining invaluable insights into fields such as Cell and Systems Biology, as well as Ecology and Evolutionary Biology.
+Attend a biology seminar for a chance to broaden your understanding, connect with experts, and deepen your knowledge in these dynamic areas of study!

 When: Fridays, 12 pm to 1 pm